 Coconut Palm Sugar

 Hmmmm I think this may have shown up in some of my recipes before… but with good reason!
-Coconut in all its forms is a fantastic source of MCTs, which are a type of fat that are preferentially burned as fuel by the liver and help your body use stored fat for energy.
+Coconut in all its forms is a fantastic source of MCTs, which are a type of fat that are preferentially burned as fuel by the liver and help our bodies use stored fat for energy.
 If you want more info on coconut check it out in this post.

 Awesome source of antioxidants, contains tons of magnesium, and may be the most delicious food ever.
 Need more be said?

-Alrighty friend, let’s take a look at the recipe:
+Alrighty folks, let’s take a look at the recipe